SpikeHD/Flooed/README.md

 # Features

 * Stupidly small (< 5mb) binary size
-* Uses whatever browser you already have installed
+* Uses whatever browser you already have installed (eg. Chromium-based browsers, Firefox)
   * While it should cover 90% of cases, I apologize in advance if your fork-of-a-fork of Firefox isn't detected
 * Theme support
 * Plugin support